ICCSSE/CASCON2024/content/en/program/_index.md

   </style>

 <p>
-During the conference, the papers can be accessed <a href="https://uottawa-my.sharepoint.com/personal/pshirani_uottawa_ca/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fpshirani%5Fuottawa%5Fca%2FDocuments%2FCASCON%202024%20Proceedings&ga=1">in this link</a>.</p>
+During the conference, the papers can be accessed at <a href="">this revised link

+<a href="https://uottawa-my.sharepoint.com/personal/pshirani_uottawa_ca/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fpshirani%5Fuottawa%5Fca%2FDocuments%2FCASCON%202024%20Proceedings&ga=1">in this link</a>.</p>

   <table class="program-schedule-table">
     <thead>